CodingNoob234/casestudy-neural-networks/README.md

 - Some of the data processing can be standardized into functions maybe.
 - Optimizer and Criterion cannot be passed through generalized functions yet.
 Although this probably won't vary often
 - Use nn.Sequential() in modelbuilder, with nn.Sequential().append() to add variable number of layers
+- In preprocessing.py, add Dataset class to easily load features and targets into dataloaders

 ## Q&A's
 - How can we extract the 5-minute high frequency data from the WRDS database.